- College Life

 You might also look at some of the "classics", many of which are available online:

-Further information on the Philosophy Tripos can be found in the Undergraduate Prospectus available from: Faculty of Philosophy, University of Cambridge, Sidgwick Avenue, Cambridge, CB3 9DA, by phone on 01223 335090, by emailing them at email@example.com, or you can visit their website.
+Further information on the Philosophy Tripos can be found in the Undergraduate Prospectus available from: Faculty of Philosophy, University of Cambridge, Sidgwick Avenue, Cambridge, CB3 9DA, by phone (01223) 335090, email or you can visit their website.
 You can also book a place on the Philosophy Open Day by phoning or emailing them as above.